bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Cloudy
-- 64% humidity
+- 59% humidity
 - 14 mph wind
-- 62% cloud cover
+- 69% cloud cover
-- 30 AQI 🟩
+- 31 AQI 🟩
 - 0.92 inches of snow and 0.06 inches of rain expected in the next 48 hours